guerrerocarlos/send2airplay/README.md

-send-to-airplay -- Send any video from your disk to your AirPlay device.
+Send any video to your AirPlay device.
 =============================

 send-to-airplay is a command line script for streaming videos from your drive to Apple's